OGGM/oggm-edu/docs/notebooks_howto.rst

 If you are also new to python, be patient!
 We will provide an introduction to python for OGGM-Edu users here soon.

-Once you feel comfortable with Jupyter Notebooks, visit our :ref:`notebooks_list` list!
+Once you feel comfortable with Jupyter Notebooks, visit our :ref:`title_notebooks` list!